Home / Fashion / The Must-See Art Shows of 2025

 Courtesy of the artist.

-Photograph through Wes Magyar
+Photograph via Wes Magyar

 Béton Brut x Grace Prince, Held Absence

-Photograph through Flavio Karrer
+Photograph via Flavio Karrer

 Courtesy of the artist and Jack Shainman Gallery

 Milton Glaser.
-I NY idea cartoon.
+I NY idea comic strip.
 1976.

 Courtesy of the NYS Dept. of Economic Development